Angelo Dawkins: The Street Profits (2017–present)

 Starting on July 1 episode of Raw, The Street Profits started appearing on the show and doing various backstage segments, a move that was said to be done in order to appeal to younger audiences.
 As part of the WWE draft, The Street Profits were drafted to the Raw brand, officially bringing them to main roster.
 On the October 21 episode of Raw, The Street Profits defeated The O.C.
 (Luke Gallows and Karl Anderson) in their debut match.
 At Survivor Series, The Street Profits competed in a 10-team Interbrand Tag Team Battle Royal, where they were the last team eliminated by the eventual winners Dolph Ziggler and Robert Roode.
-At Starrcade, with Ric Flair in their corner, The Street Profits would defeat Gallows and Anderson.
+At Starrcade, with Ric Flair in their corner, The Street Profits defeated Gallows and Anderson.

 The Street Profits in April 2019.

-On the February 17, 2020 episode of Raw, after Kevin Owens and The Viking Raiders defeated Murphy and AOP via disqualification due to Seth Rollins' interference, The Street Profits came out and aided Owens and The Viking Raiders by attacking Murphy and AOP while Rollins retreated.
-Later, The Street Profits were scheduled to challenge Rollins and Murphy for the Raw Tag Team Championship at Super ShowDown, where they would be unsuccessful.
+On the February 17, 2020, episode of Raw, after Kevin Owens and The Viking Raiders defeated Murphy and AOP via disqualification due to Seth Rollins' interference, The Street Profits came out and aided Owens and The Viking Raiders by attacking Murphy and AOP while Rollins retreated.
+The Street Profits were scheduled to challenge Rollins and Murphy for the Raw Tag Team Championship at Super ShowDown, but they were unsuccessful.
 On the March 2 episode of Raw, The Street Profits were given a Last Chance match, where, with the help of Owens, they would go on to win the Raw Tag Team Championship.
 They successfully retained their title against Rollins and Murphy at Elimination Chamber and against Angel Garza and Austin Theory at WrestleMania 36.
 At Backlash, The Street Profits were set to face The Viking Raiders, but the match did not start due to them brawling outside the building, being accosted by Akira Tozawa and a group of ninjas, and ending up in a dumpster.
 On the June 22 episode of Raw, The Street Profits successfully defended their titles against The Viking Raiders.

 The Street Profits as SmackDown Tag Team Champions in November 2020.